Explore Categories

 3. Check for Credit Days during Voucher Entry – Enable this to get a warning message when the party ledger selected in a transaction has exceeded the credit period, and the outstanding bills are not cleared.

-The credit limits defined in the party ledgers will be applied to the transactions.
+The credit limits defined in the party ledgers will be applied in the transactions.

 Check on exceeding credit limit